Understand and improve your soil

 To improve clay, dig up the soil to a depth of 30cm in your garden beds if possible (make sure the soil is not very dry or very wet when you do this).
 Some clay soils benefit from adding gypsum or dolomite to this depth.

-Next, dig in plenty of organic material such as compost, mulch or manure.
+Next, dig in plenty of organic material such as compost or manure.
 Then add a layer of organic mulch.

 While these soils have low moisture and nutrient-holding capacity, they are usually well aerated and easy to cultivate.

 They can be hard-setting with poor infiltration once they have dried out, so using a wetting agent may help.
 Digging in plenty of organic matter will also improve sandy soils by adding nutrients and increasing water holding capacity.

 Loam refers to any soil that is between sand and clay soils.
 Loams are considered to be the best soils for growing plants.

-Like all soils, loams can be improved and maintained by adding organic matter such as compost, mulch and manure.
+Like all soils, loams can be improved and maintained by adding organic matter such as compost and manure.